 It is impossible to miss the most emblematic monument of the city and the most famous of its architect Antoni Gaudí who devoted a large part of his life to it.
 Very religious and close to nature, he gives free rein to an incomparable style, a combination of functional elements, modernist aesthetics and religious symbols.
 Count two hours of visit to have time to appreciate the nave, but also according to your tickets, the tours, the museum...

 The Sagrada Familia was declared a World Heritage Site by UNESCO in 2005.
 The basilica was consecrated by Pope Benedict XVI on November 7, 2010.

 Another temple of the city, its famous Camp Nou, the FC Barcelona stadium.
 It can be visited from top to bottom.
 With a capacity of 98,772 places, it is the largest stadium in Europe capable of hosting Champions League finals.
 Camp Nou Tour lasts 2 hours it will lead you from its museum towards its lawn and its stands while passing by the changing rooms, the corridor of the press, its chapel and many other mythical places for a football fan.
 We end with the FC Barcelona shop to complete his collection of jerseys and hundreds of accessories.
 It is the largest FCB store in the world.

 3/ Discover Casa Milà (Pedrera)

-La Casa Milà known as La Pedrera (the quarry) because its façade reminded Gaudí's contemporaries that this strange building had little in common with the idea they had at the time of a mansion.
-It has crossed time in all its splendour.
-Count two hours to visit its terrace, its museum and understand to what extent its author was a global visionary: from the superstructures of the place, to furniture or simple door handles.
+La Casa Milà is known as La Pedrera (the quarry) because its façade reminded Gaudí's contemporaries that this strange building had little in common with the idea they had at the time of a mansion.
+It has crossed time in all its splendor.
+Count two hours to visit its terrace, its museum and understand to what extent its author was a global visionary: from the superstructures of the place to furniture or simple door handles.

 4/ Visit la Casa Batlló